 As a rural land and business manager the student/graduate is concerned not only with practical land management but also with the financial, legal, planning, and policy contexts within which decisions are made and business interests managed.

-A 2:2 (lower second class) UK Honours degree.
+2:2 (lower second class) UK Honours degree, or an Honours degree from a non-UK institution which is judged by the University to be of equivalent worth.
 Those who do not meet the academic requirement but have a minimum of 5 years relevant work experience will also be considered.

 Natural and Computing Sciences